Getting from Vancouver to Whistler is easy.

 However, travel to Whistler is still offered as part of the Rocky Mountaineer’s Rainforest to Gold-Rush Package.

-The Rainforest to Gold-rush Package is available in 3 and 5 day packages.
+The Rainforest to Gold-rush Package is available in 3-day and 5-day packages.

 How do you get from Vancouver to Whistler?